grafana/grafana-cloudwatch-datasource/docs/sources/_index.md

 ---
 aliases:
+  - ../../data-sources/aws-cloudwatch/
-  - ../data-sources/aws-cloudwatch/
+  - ../../datasources/aws-cloudwatch/
-  - /docs/grafana/latest/datasources/aws-cloudwatch/
+  - ../../data-sources/aws-cloudwatch/preconfig-cloudwatch-dashboards/
-  - ../data-sources/aws-cloudwatch/preconfig-cloudwatch-dashboards/
+  - ../../datasources/aws-cloudwatch/preconfig-cloudwatch-dashboards/
-  - /docs/grafana/latest/datasources/preconfig-cloudwatch-dashboards/
+  - ../../data-sources/aws-cloudwatch/provision-cloudwatch/
-  - ../data-sources/aws-cloudwatch/provision-cloudwatch/
+  - ../../datasources/aws-cloudwatch/provision-cloudwatch/
-  - cloudwatch/
+  - cloudwatch/ // not sure what to do with these three
   - preconfig-cloudwatch-dashboards/
   - provision-cloudwatch/
 description: Guide for using Amazon CloudWatch in Grafana